GFA-DIU/OpenSource4Impact/README.md

 # Open Source Checklist

+## Collaboration rules and notes
+<em>Feel free to edit the text as you like.
+If you want to propose a completely new structure or delete major parts, please use the pull request function

+If you want to start a discussion on a specific word or aspect in the main text, please create an issue and link the issue to the main text (see interoperability as an example)

+General note: As you will see below, we are back to the question on general digital projects versus specifically open source.
+Maybe we could have a very brief general point and below each of them something like: specific to consider for open source choices....?
+Or kick out all the general stuff</em>

 ## Aim and objective

 * Context: projects with a digital component, in the broad field of international development cooperation